marcusfreitasantos/idfgtools/README.md

 ## Deploy

-The beta version of the application can be access with this link: https://mafreitas.com.br/idfgtools/
+A test version of the application can be accessed with this link: https://mafreitas.com.br/idfgtools/

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
-Please make sure to update tests as appropriate.

 ## Thanks for watching!!